amazon-archives/amazon-ecs-interstella-workshop/workshop-cicd/readme.md

   - Project Name - **EnvironmentName-GeneralCodeBuild-project** - *We've already created a CodeBuild project for you as part of the initial CloudFormation stack.
 It's a Generic Ubuntu 14.04 Linux stack.*<br/>
   - Input Artifact #1 - **MyApp**

-  Click **Add Action**
+  Click **Add Action**.

   ![CodePipeline Create Test 2](images/3-cp-create-test-2.png)

   We've pre-written a script for you to look for an AWS Access Key or Secret Key within your code.
 Take a look in github for the [checkaccesskeys.sh script in GitHub](https://github.com/aws-samples/amazon-ecs-interstella-workshop/blob/master/workshop3/tests/checkaccesskeys.sh).
 If it finds something, it will output some warnings to the CodeBuild log output.
 Normally, we would fire off some sort of security notification, but this will do for now.
-Let's make it executable:
+Let's copy it into our repo and make it executable:
   <pre>
+  $ cp ../tests tests -R
   $ chmod +x tests/checkaccesskeys.sh
   </pre>

   Within the build section, add in a line to run a script in the test folder.
+Note that we pre-configured a CodeBuild project, so this time we're looking for a file named accesskeys-buildspec.yml.
 Your accesskeys-buildspec.yml should now look like this:

   <pre>
   version: 0.2